Sanity Code: Aftermath and legacy

 Walter Byers became the NCAA's first executive director in 1951 and led the association to take a more active role in rules enforcement.

 The repeal of the Sanity Code occurred around the same time that several high-profile scandals were occurring in college athletics, including a point-shaving scandal involving several college basketball teams and an honor code violation involving members of the 1951 Army Cadets football team.
 According to academic John R. Thelin, these incidents raised concerns about whether or not college sports could function properly as is, calling it an "unregulated industry".
 In response, many universities chose to expand the NCAA's regulatory powers.
-In 1951, the NCAA appointed its first executive director, Walter Byers, who made rules enforcement a priority of his during his tenure.
-That same year, the Sanity Code with a Committee on Infractions that had broad authority to levy sanctions against institutions that are found to be not in good standing.
+In 1951, the NCAA appointed its first executive director, Walter Byers, who made rules enforcement a priority during his tenure.
+That same year, the Sanity Code was replaced with a Committee on Infractions that had broad authority to levy sanctions against institutions that are found to be not in good standing.
 For the 1952–53 college basketball season, the NCAA placed two universities (Kentucky and Bradley University) on suspension for rules violations, marking the first time that the association had suspended a member institution.
 In 1956, the NCAA authorized the grant-in-aid program, which allowed for the awarding of athletic scholarships solely for athletic abilities, without concern for academic achievement or financial need.
-By the 1960s, the NCAA's long-standing policy of self-regulation had largely been replaced by a more active association that was enforcing its own rules and inflicting punitive damages against violating institutions.
+By the 1960s, the NCAA's long-standing policy of self-regulation had largely been replaced by a more active association that was enforcing its own rules and assessing damages against violating institutions.

-Multiple commentators note that the Sanity Code was significant as the first attempt by the NCAA to act as a regulator of its own rules.
+Multiple commentators note that the Sanity Code was significant as the first attempt by the NCAA to act as a regulatory body.
 However, this initial effort was widely considered a failure, with sportswriter Richard Hyland of the Los Angeles Times comparing the code to Prohibition in the United States, in that it was a wide-reaching act that was ultimately repealed.
 According to academic Mike Oriard, the code was also significant for being the first time that the NCAA had explicitly addressed the topic of scholarships for athletes.
 Howard Chudacoff called the code and its repeal as marking the beginning of "[t]he era of modern intercollegiate athletics".
 Byers similarly has noted that the defeat of the code was one of the most important developments in the history of college athletics.
 According to Zimbalist, several economists view the code as the beginning of the NCAA's transformation into a cartel.
-In a 1992 work cowritten by economist Robert Tollison, he and his coauthors say, "In the years 1946–53, the NCAA made the transition from a loosely tied, mostly voluntary association to an effective cartel".
+In a 1992 work cowritten by economist Robert Tollison, he and his coauthors said, "In the years 1946–53, the NCAA made the transition from a loosely tied, mostly voluntary association to an effective cartel".